-Why are wellness programmes so effective?
+Why are wellness programs so effective?
 They're versatile!
 With a wide range of activities, there's something for everyone, making them easy to adopt.
 However, this variety can be daunting for HR leaders.
 Where to begin?
 Which initiatives will resonate most with your workforce?

-Let's break it down and explore which aspects of wellness programmes give you the most bang for your buck.
+Let's break it down and explore which aspects of wellness programs give you the most bang for your buck.
 After all, in the world of employee benefits, wellness is the gift that keeps on giving!

 Starting with fitness is a crowd-pleaser.
 A staggering 90% of employees jump on board when offered.
 That's a startling change from the overall workforce - remember how 27% of people say they have a sedentary lifestyle?
-It's clear the resources and tools offered by fitness programmes help people pop off the couch and into the weight room.
-That makes physical fitness a major gap in most benefits packages: Only 14% of employees say their company offers fitness programmes.
-Adding one to your offering can be a major competitive advantage, signalling your organisation as one meeting the moment, investing in employee wellbeing in a way that matters.
-Fitness programmes are a broad playing field, but if you want to score big, focus on the top three crowd-pleasers: running, strength training, and mobility exercises.
+It's clear the resources and tools offered by fitness programs help people pop off the couch and into the weight room.

+That makes physical fitness a major gap in most benefits packages: Only 14% of employees say their company offers fitness programs.
+Adding one to your offering can be a major competitive advantage, signaling your organization as one meeting the moment, investing in employee wellbeing in a way that matters.

+Fitness programs are a broad playing field, but if you want to score big, focus on the top three crowd-pleasers: running, strength training, and mobility exercises.
 These activities are popular overall and across all generations!

-53 EVERY WELLNESS PROGRAMME IS USED BY THE MAJORITY OF EMPLOYEES
+EVERY WELLNESS PROGRAM IS USED BY THE MAJORITY OF EMPLOYEES